nnhsse202122/half-caf-app-2022/README.md

 ## Moving Forward…
-Easy things that could be improved with the website -Styling, it is a very basic look right now and with some added CSS and bootstrap it can look pretty great (add logo)
+Easy things that could be improved with the website
+- Styling, it is a very basic look right now and with some added CSS and bootstrap it can look pretty great (add logo)

 Harder things
--improve funtionality of modify drinks page for all aspects of a drink not just flavors -have a way to store information to show trends to Mr.Skarr of what people are buying -Potentially show inventory of specific ingredients and after each order is made baristas would be able to enter it, and Mr.Skarr would know when to buy more
+- improve funtionality of modify drinks page for all aspects of a drink not just flavors
+- have a way to store information to show trends to Mr.Skarr of what people are buying
+- Potentially show inventory of specific ingredients and after each order is made baristas would be able to enter it, and Mr.Skarr would know when to buy more
--notification for barista when order is made
+- notification for barista when order is made

+See Trello for more details

 ## Production Server